timescale/docs/ai/pgvectorize.md

 you already have stored in PostgreSQL.
-You can get more background information in our [blog post](https://www.timescale.com/blog/a-complete-guide-to-creating-and-storing-embeddings-for-postgresql-data/) announcing this feature, as well as a [“how we built it”](https://www.timescale.com/blog/how-we-designed-a-resilient-vector-embedding-creation-system-for-postgresql-data/) post going into the details of the design.
+You can get more background information in our [blog post](https://www.timescale.com/blog/a-complete-guide-to-creating-and-storing-embeddings-for-postgresql-data/) announcing this feature, as well as the [“how we built it”](https://www.timescale.com/blog/how-we-designed-a-resilient-vector-embedding-creation-system-for-postgresql-data/) post going into the details of the design.